Le Donjon de Naheulbeuk: World

-Earth of Fangh
+Land of Fangh

-The Earth of Fangh is the only known part of the world of Naheulbeuk.
+The Land of Fangh is the only known part of the world of Naheulbeuk.
 It contains various landmasses, such as the Schlipak Forest in the middle, high mountains in the north, or the plains known as the Wild Lands of Kwzprt, home of the Barbarians.
-Geography is pretty chaotical, as many things in Naheulbeuk are.

-There are two major cities and multiple villages in the Earth of Fangh:
+Geography is pretty chaotic, as many things in Naheulbeuk are.
+There are two major cities and multiple villages in the Land of Fangh:

 In the middle lies Glargh, the greatest city the world has ever seen.
 Its inhabitants are known for their hatred of magic and their ability to recover from the various disasters that may happen.
 The city is ruled by a brotherhood of Brewers-Monks, and was once the country's capital.

 South-east is the current capital, Waldorg, the city of magic.
 It is ruled by a Council of Wizards who spend much of their time in endless meetings and plots to gain more power.

 The west of Fangh has many villages such as Valtordu (which may translate intro "Bentvalley") or Mliuej, city of beer, where half of the houses are breweries and the other half are taverns.